Bulembu: Background

 Upon liquidation the 10,000 residents of Bulembu soon deserted the town in search for employment elsewhere and the town became a ghost town with little more than 50 people remaining there.
 This was during the time that Eswatini was (as it continues to be) ravaged by the HIV/AIDS virus.
 There was a 900% increase in infection in one decade with the infection rate sitting at 3.9% in 1992 to 38.6% in 2002.
 Today over 40% of the population is infected and the result is a nationwide orphan crisis.

 The assets were purchased by Bulembu Development Corporation who sold the town and its 1,700-hectare property in 2006 to a not-for-profit, Bulembu Ministries Swaziland.
 Bulembu was purchased with the plan to rejuvenate the town as a self-sustaining entity with enterprises and care for orphans.

 Bulembu Ministries Swaziland created a number of sustainable enterprises in 2008 to 2009, such as a eucalyptus and pine plantation for timber and charcoal, honey, bottled water, bakery, dairy, mill and tourism.

 By November 2009 there were 108 orphans under Bulembu Ministry Swaziland's care.
 Instead of living in an institutional orphanage each child lives in a home with a caregiver and a group of five other children.
 Approximately 70% of Bulembu's orphan care program is funded through child sponsorship.
 Sponsors send funds each month to provide support for the sponsored children.

+In 2011, Canadian folk-rock band Spirit of the West released "Bulembu", a charity single to benefit the project which included choral vocals by children from Bulembu.